stephenpearson/kitchen-oci/README.md

     post_create_script: >-
 ```

-### DBaaS Instance Type
+## DBaaS Instance Type

 The DBaaS instance type configuration should be written in a hash beginning with `dbaas`.

-The following configuration item is mandatory for the DBaaS `instance_type`:
+The following driver parameter is mandatory for the DBaaS `instance_type`:

    - `db_version`, The specific version of the Oracle database software to be installed.
 Values can be at either the major version level (eg. 12.1.0.2) or at a PSU level (eg. 12.1.0.2.191015).
 If no PSU is provided, the latest available will be installed.

-The following is a list of optional items for the DBaaS `instance_type`:
+The following is a list of optional parameters for the DBaaS `instance_type`:

    - `cpu_core_count`, CPU core count for DBaaS nodes (default: `2`)
    - `database_edition`, The edition of the Oracle database software to be installed (default: `ENTERPRISE_EDITION`)